seiber/Linux-ETL-Scripts/README.txt

 etl.sh servername,remove-userid, remote-file
 The etl.sh script has all of the scripts required and will create files as necessary.
 This script creates 6 different csv files, each file has different data in it that has been manipulated based off the script that was ran.
+Features:
-Features takes in a csv data file and performs the following actions on different files:
+-reads a csv data file
 -header removal
 -converting text to lower case
 -converting fields (gender in this case) ex. changing the letter 'm' to = 'male' or 'f' to 'female'